tvieirabruna/tvieirabruna/README.md

 Hello! 😄 Eu me chamo Bruna.
 Sou mestre em Ciências Biológicas (Biofísica) e formada em Nanotecnologia pela Universidade Federal do Rio de Janeiro (UFRJ).
 Estou em busca da transição de carreira para a área de tecnologia. -->

 Hello! 😄 My name is Bruna, and I hold a master's degree in Biological Sciences (Biophysics) and a degree in Nanotechnology from the Federal University of Rio de Janeiro (UFRJ).
-Currently, I am a Pre-Doctoral Intern at the Bernstein Center for Computational Neuroscience Berlin, where my research focuses on computational modeling of gaze behavior.
+I also worked as a Pre-Doctoral Intern at the Bernstein Center for Computational Neuroscience Berlin, where my research focused on computational modeling of gaze behavior.
+Currently, I'm a DevOps student at Ada Tech.
+I'm learning Linux, Git, Pipelines, Containers, and Cloud (AWS).

 🌟 Some Interesting Facts About Me:
 - 💻 During my undergraduate studies, I was a programmer for UFRJ's robotics competition team, MinervaBots.